orbitalchicken/Roadmap/README.md

 KDE
 ---
-	[Fixed] mintstick KDE action shows also for DVD and floppy disks
+	[Fixed] mintstick KDE action shows also for DVD and floppy disks remove openssh

 Xfce
 ----